dcunited001/dcunited001.github.io/_drafts/metamodernism-and-the-hipster-cycle-of-art.md

 criticism and study, then those who meditate on the piece long enough may unlock the truth.

-Sidenote: I wish I could do this with my own work, but I'm plagued by the sensation that I'm running out of time, which is a blessing and a curse.
-It doesn't help much when the people around me don't seem to care about my pursuits, writing or business.
-Also, I think it's interesting to expose my drafts on Github, as it exposes the thinking and writing process a bit.
-Typically, showing others unfinished work is a major mistake, but in my case, SOMETHING IS BETTER THAN NOTHING AND I HAVE ALOT TO OFFER!
-If I upload drafts of my work early on, then no one can steal my work while I'm in the process of writing with no means to sustain my work and constantly assaulted by efforts to distract me from ever becoming anything or ever accumulating a legacy.
-I'd prefer not to vanish without a trace...
+> I wish I could do this with my own work, but I'm plagued by the
+> sensation that I'm running out of time, which is a blessing and a
+> curse.
+It doesn't help much when the people around me don't seem to
+> care about my pursuits, writing or business.
+Also, I think it's
+> interesting to expose my drafts on Github, as it exposes the
+> thinking and writing process a bit.
+Typically, showing others
+> unfinished work is a major mistake, but in my case, *something is
+> better than nothing and I have a lot to offer!* If I upload drafts
+> of my work early on, then no one can steal my work while I'm in the
+> process of writing with no means to sustain my work and constantly
+> assaulted by efforts to distract me from ever becoming anything or
+> ever accumulating a legacy.
+I'd prefer not to vanish without a
+> trace...

 So, the great artist knows they might have to suffer for their work and they are more than willing to do so, not out of a sense that doing